iepteam/iepteam/README.md

-<h1 align="left">Hi👋 this is page its for the bots for the Italian eSPORTS Platform</h1>
+<h1 align="left">Hi👋 this is page its for the bots for the Italian Esports Platform</h1>

 ###